Before making a referral, please ensure the person you are referring:

+Our 1-2-1 Phone A Friend programme, connects an older neighbour with a younger local for regular conversation.
 As of 29th July 2020, we have had to close referrals for our Phone a Friend programme due to demand.
 For alternative befriending services please visit: CamdenCareChoices, Reengage, FCV Dorcas Islington, and St Luke’s Islington.
 Alternatively you can call our Outreach team on 0207 118 3838 (option 3) who may be able to offer advice.

-Postal Activity Packs
+#AloneTogether: Activity Packs